White Wine Vinegar

 Flavor Profile

-Subtle notes of pear, apple, and white grape inherited from the original wine
+Subtle apple, pear, or white grape notes inherited from the original wine, providing mild sweetness

 Seasonality